Skip to main content

 • Low skip rates

-When these metrics are strong, Spotify is more likely to recommend your track to new listeners.
+When these metrics perform well, Spotify is more likely to recommend your track to new listeners over time.

 Example:

-• Example: If your campaign delivered 100 direct streams, you can expect around 50 extra streams within the next 6 months.
+• Example: If your campaign delivered X direct streams, you can expect around Y extra streams within the next Z months.

 It shows: